MetaweaveTeam/Argora-Protocol/README.md

 You can use the latest permanently deployed version on https://argora.xyz

-Because Argora is fully decentralized, there is no need for traditional APIs, you can simply cherry-pick in the blockchain the same way Argora do.
+Because Argora is fully decentralized, there is no need for traditional APIs, you can simply cherry-pick in the information you need in the blockweave and build your service around the Argora protocol.

 >⚠️ At this stage, argora is in Alpha version.
 The protocol is going to be different in the beta version to enable more feature and interactivity as a social content market.